Mirror Descent Under Generalized Smoothness: Conclusion

 \section{Conclusion}

 In this paper, we propose a refined smoothness notion called $\ell*$-smoothness, which characterizes the norm of the Hessian by leveraging a general norm and its dual.
 This extension encompasses the current generalized smooth conditions while highlighting non-Euclidean problem geometries.
-We establish new convergence results of mirror descent, accelerated mirror descent, optimistic mirror descent, and mirror prox algorithms under this setting.
-Beyond deterministic optimization, we further delve into SMD and propose a new bounded noise condition that substantially broadens the commonly assumed bounded/affine noise.
-Notably, we achieve a high-probability convergence for SMD that holds for all iterations simultaneously.
+We establish new convergence results of mirror descent, accelerated mirror descent, optimistic mirror descent, mirror prox, and stochastic mirror descent algorithms under this setting.
+Beyond convex optimization, we further delve into non-convex composite mirror descent and achieve tight convergence rates.
+Our theory provides insights into the practical usage of mirror descent, especially in pretraining and preference alignment of LLMs~\citep{xie2023doremi,zhang2025improving,zhang2025iterative}.